 - Hull Youth Enterprise Partnership

-More recent case studies have been published on the Work Together site, which the Local Government Association trialled as a precursor to their new Knowledge Hub
+More recent case studies were published on the Work Together site, which the Local Government Association trialled as a precursor to their Knowledge Hub:

 - Social Innovation Lab for Kent (SILK)